kertansul/study-report-convnet/README.md

-# study-report-convnet
+# From AlexNet to SqueezeNet
+By 陳柏翔 (Shawn Chen)

+## Introduction
+This is a study report about convolution network architectures.
+After studying cs231n, one should have a fairly good idea about how convnet operates and might also remember those famous ConvNets' names mentioned in class (e.g. AlexNet, VGG, GoogLeNet, ResNet).
+However, to me, it's not clear why those networks are constructed in such a way, and I was eagerly wanting to know how people explore and create new convnet architectures.
+Therefore, after reading through the original papers, I tried to come up with my own way of thinkings that how convnets are developed and evolved throughout history.

+## Prerequisites
+It's highly recommended that one should have basic concepts upon the followings before reading this review report:
+ - how neural network works (forward pass, linear classifier, non-linear activation function)
+ - how neural networks are trained (backward pass, SGD, batch)
+ - specific operations (convolution, max pooling, avg. pooling, batch-norm)

 ## Components in ConvNet
+Before going into the whole network architecture, let's examine the major components in a convnet.
+This section is highly inspired by the book "Deep Learning" written by Goodfellow.

-### Why Convolution Layer
+### Convolution Layer
+#### Motivation
+ - Sparse connectivity
+ - Parameter Sharing
- - Motivations: Sparse connectivity, Parameter Sharing, Equivariance to translation
+ - Equivariance to translation

+#### Important Concepts
- - Stided convolution = Convolution + downsampling
+ - Strided convolution = Convolution + downsampling
  - Special type: Locally connected convolutions (unshared convolution)

-### non-linear Layer
+### Non-linear Layer
  - Of course the most important, provides kernel trick
  - With conv+non-linear => exponential growth on linear regions